 - The closing costs associated with refinancing could possibly outweigh the benefits of a particular refinance scenario.

 - Refinancing at a lower rate is good, but if you lengthen the term of the loan, the impact on your home equity may be minimal or negligible.

-If you feel financially secure, have stability of income and closed your mortgage more than 2 years ago, it would be a great time to speak with a licensed loan officer at CrossCountry Mortgage, Inc., doing business in the State of New York as CrossCountry Financing.
-Together, you can see if there is a better mortgage product available for you.
+If you feel financially secure, have stability of income and closed your mortgage more than 2 years ago, it would be a great time to speak with a licensed loan officer at CrossCountry Mortgage, Inc. Together, you can see if there is a better mortgage product available for you.
 Fill out our Pre-Qualification Form and we’ll be in contact with you to evaluate your needs.